MakerSidekick/MakerSidekick-Bot/README.md

 Pin assignment for ESP32 and Touch Pin(For registering headpats):\
 GPIO 13 -> Metal Contact
 > [!TIP]
-> (You can change buzzer pin in file main.py line 19)
+> (You can change touch pin in file main.py line 21)

 Pin assignment for ESP32 to Disable Pin(To stop code execution, for debugging):\
 GPIO 12 -> GND
 > [!TIP]
-> (You can change buzzer pin in file main.py line 20)
+> (You can change disable pin in file main.py line 22)